Kernel-based optimization of measurement operators for quantum reservoir computers: Numerical experiments

 We now turn to a \emph{stateful} QRC, obtained by extending the above QELM model by $N_A\geq 1$ ancilla qubits, coupled via a TFIM unitary.
 The measurement operator acts on all $N=N_I+N_A$ qubits and is optimized using the kernel-based approach.
 We first revisit the forecasting problem for the Lorenz-63 model and then consider two strongly non-Markovian time series: a harmonic signal and the Mackey-Glass system.

-\paragraph*{Lorenz-63 time series.} Using memory states significantly enhances prediction accuracy both for the primal and dual optimization method (\cref{fig:qrc_opt_anc_lor}), yielding forecast horizons of $T\st{fch}/T_L\approx 10$ (which is comparable to recent literature results \cite{steinegger_predicting_2025}).
+\paragraph*{Lorenz-63 time series.} Using memory states significantly enhances prediction accuracy both for the primal and dual optimization method (\cref{fig:qrc_opt_anc_lor}), yielding forecast horizons of $T\st{fch}/T_L\approx 10$ (which is comparable to recent literature results \citep{steinegger_predicting_2025}).
 Notably, using the optimal operator $M^*$ directly leads in this case to a significantly lower forecast horizon and higher training error ($E\st{train}\approx 2\times 10^{-6}$) compared to the Pauli decomposition or diagonalization methods ($E\st{train}\approx 4\times 10^{-8}$).
-We attribute this to the fact that we re-fit the operator subsets to the data, which enables the model to attain a higher expressivity compared to using just a single $M^*$ per output.
-However, this appears to be specific to current QRC setup, as we do not observe such strong discrepancy in the other benchmarks (cf.\ \cref{fig:qrc_opt_free,fig:qrc_opt_stateful}).
+This result appears to be specific to the current QRC setup or data, as we do not observe strong discrepancies in the other benchmarks (cf.\ \cref{fig:qrc_opt_free,fig:qrc_opt_stateful}).

 \paragraph*{Harmonic time series.} A scalar harmonic time series consists of $n$ frequencies with random amplitudes $\{a_k, b_k\}$: